mac-theobio/McMasterPandemic/README.md

 * If you modify function arguments, you should change the roxygen documentation accordingly.
 If you change the roxygen documentation, please use `make doc-update` to update the `.Rd` files.
 * **please test/check the package periodically** as you go (use `make pkgcheck` and `make pkgtest` from the shell or `devtools::check()` and `devtools::test()` from within R).
 (Tests are also run on [GitHub Actions](https://github.com/bbolker/McMasterPandemic/actions); if you want to skip CI testing, e.g. for a trivial commit, put `[skip ci]` somewhere in your commit message.)
 Please don't make a habit of pushing without testing.

+A refactoring process is currently underway.
+Work regarding the refactoring process can currently be found in the refactor folder

 ### Documentation

 The documentation is a little bit scattered right now, working on cleaning it up.
 In addition to the standard short descriptions of the functions (`help(package="McMasterPandemic")`), stuff can be found: